tangentsoft/pidp8i/doc/os8-run.md

 Boot OS/8 on the named _simh-device_ and enter the OS/8 run-time context.

 The `boot` command tests to see if something is attached to the SIMH being booted.
-If nothing is attached the command fails with a fatal error.
+If nothing is attached, the command fails with a fatal error.

 This test does not protect against trying to boot an image lacking a